dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 function that is used to store the strace data and inject it into the stderr for further analysis is unique.
 It has to be kept unique between threads and within a thread it has to be unique for each command iteration (for idx loop) and for each retry of each command (for attempt loop).
-Otherwise there is a risk of cross-contamination of the strace data that is injected into stderr as the commands and command retries are iterated through for a give thread and across threads in this multi-threaded environment.
+Otherwise there is a risk of cross-contamination of the strace data that is injected into stderr as the commands and command retries are iterated through for a given thread and across threads in this multi-threaded environment.
 The code is below.